albertaleksa/machine-learning-zoomcamp/notes/week_02_regression/05_linear_regression_simple.md

 ### What is Linear Regression

-**Linear Regression** - is a Model that we use for solving Regression problems for predicting numbers.
+**Linear Regression** is a model used for solving regression problems, aimed at predicting numerical values.

 ![formula](images/05_linear_regression_simple_01_formula.png)

 ### Simplified form

-Look at one car at the same time, not at all:
+Examine one car at a time, instead of the entire dataset:
 ![simple](images/05_linear_regression_simple_02_simple.png)

-### Example on training data
+### Example Using Training Data

-Take, for example row number 10 from **Training** dataset and get only 'engine_hp', 'city_mpg' and 'popularity' column:
+For example, take row number 10 from the **Training** dataset and focus on the 'engine_hp,' 'city_mpg,' and 'popularity' columns:
 ![ex](images/05_linear_regression_simple_03_ex.png)

-We need to find function $g(x_i)$
+The objective is to find the function $g(x_i)$.

 ![ex2](images/05_linear_regression_simple_04_ex2.png)